The Boston Iyengar School

-Ropes: In the Iyengar method, working on the ropes is called Yoga Kurunta which translates as ‘yoga puppet.’
-You will move your body using the resistance and gravity-defying assistance of the wall ropes to lengthen and deepen your asana practice.
-This class is appropriate for all levels but is not intended for brand new beginners to yoga.
+Ropes: Working on the ropes is called Yoga Kurunta (‘yoga puppet’) and moving your body using the resistance and gravity-defying assistance of wall ropes lengthens and deepens your asana practice.
+Appropriate for all levels, but not brand new beginners to any yoga.

 Advanced Ropes: Takes you deeper into the ropes practice and is appropriate for those who have taken at least 10 ropes classes or have permission from the teacher.